On this page:

 The basic food and drug law in the U.S. is the Federal Food, Drug, and Cosmetic Act (FD&C Act).
 Under this law, FDA is responsible for making sure food for both people and animals is safe, properly manufactured, and adequately labeled.
 The agency is also responsible for ensuring that drugs for people and animals are safe, effective, properly manufactured, and adequately labeled and packaged.
 Knowing if something is a food or drug is a good start to understanding how FDA regulates the product.

 What’s food and what’s a drug?

 The FD&C Act defines the term “food” as “articles used for food or drink for man or other animals...and articles used for components of any such article."
-Courts have interpreted this to mean a product used primarily for nutrition, taste, or aroma or components of that product.
+Courts have interpreted this to mean products or components of a product that are used mainly for nutrition, taste, or aroma.

 Is it food or a drug?

 FDA uses the above definitions of “food” and “drug” in the FD&C Act to determine if a product marketed as a food product is indeed food or if it’s a drug instead.

 The agency typically considers a product to be food if the product affects the structure or function of the body and this effect is derived mainly from its nutrition, taste, or aroma.
 Examples include a dog food containing calcium that may affect bone structure in puppies and a cat food containing the amino acid taurine that may help with heart health in cats.

 In determining if a product marketed as a food product is actually a drug, the agency considers the product’s intended use.
 If the intended use is to treat or prevent a disease, then the product is a drug.
 If the intended use is to affect the structure or function of the body and this structure or function effect isn’t derived mainly from the product’s nutrition, taste, or aroma, then it's a drug.
 Examples include a product intended to make a cat’s urine more acidic to maintain urinary tract health and a product intended to improve joint function in an arthritic dog.